devdogio/RucksackDocs/UI/DragAndDrop.md

 If you want absolute control over the drag and drop behavior you can implement the `Devdog.InventoryPlus.UI.IDragAndDropHandler` interface and set the drag handler on the `DragAndDropUtility`.

+!!! notice
-> Note that this is a global drag handler used for all drag and drop behavior.
+	This is a global drag handler used for all drag and drop behavior.
 If you want to implement custom drag and drop behavior for some UI element create a component + IDropArea instead.

 ```csharp
 using Devdog.InventoryPlus.UI;